m-reiter/klima/INSTALL_en.md

 The project consists of three components:

-- central piece is the actual script collection vor reading and storing the measurements and controlling the fans.
+- central piece is the actual script collection for reading and storing the measurements and controlling the fans.
 This system doesn't have an UI, can be run without an attached display and could in principle also be run without a network connection - which would of course mean that there wouldn't be any possibility for remote monitoring or control.

-the other components are optional:
+The other components are optional:

-- controller\_v3.py is a GUI that displays the curent status and allows manual control of the fans.
+- controller\_v3.py is a GUI that displays the current status and allows manual control of the fans.
 It's optimised for a 320x480 touch display and can be used directly on site.
 It can also be used remotely via X11 forwarding.

 - The core system creates HTML pages and progression charts.
 These can be accessed via an optional web server installed on the Pi.
 The charts are somewhat more detailed than in the GUI, the control options are basically the same.